TheForsakenFurby/Surface-Rules-Guide-Minecraft-JE-1.18/Guide.md

 ```
 Yep, that’s it.
 Everything else goes in that `…` You can place any surface rule here, whether that’s a block, a condition, or a sequence.
 I’ll explain all of these next, but you probably want your root surface rule to be a `sequence`.

-**However, make sure that all instances of `"` ARE actually `"`.
+**Do make sure that all instances of `"` ARE actually `"`.
 Some text editors will autocorrect them to something like `“` or `”`, which will NOT work!**

 (Whenever there's multiple fields within a set of braces, they can be listed in any order.
 For most of this document, I order them in the way that makes sense to me.)

 ### **Also, before we get started, this guide is meant to be read in order.
-If you need brushing up on something (as I did many times while writing), of course feel free to skip to whatever section you need, but I would recommend reading this document top to bottom (perhaps in multiple sittings…) if you're new to surface rules.
+If you need brushing up on something (as I did many times while writing), of course feel free to skip to whatever section you need, but I would recommend reading this document top to bottom (perhaps across multiple sittings…) if you're new to surface rules.
 That said, examples are presented in case you'd like them; you do not have to read all the examples here to understand surface rules.**

 *(Click on the arrow within each section to see details, formatting, and examples with explanations.)*